-Ms. Koontz recently relocated back to her hometown of Cincinnati, OH where she teaches private voice and piano lessons at her home studio in Mariemont.
-Elizabeth has been teaching for over 10 years, and teaches people of all ages and all levels of proficiency.
+After many years of performing, Ms. Koontz settled in her hometown of Cincinnati, OH in 2014, where she teaches private voice and piano lessons in her home studio.
+Elizabeth has been teaching for 13 years, and she enjoys teaching people of all ages and levels of proficiency.
 Please visit the "Voice and Piano Studio" page for more information about lessons!

-Before moving back to her hometown of Cincinnati, Elizabeth spent some time performing in San Francisco.
-While in the Bay Area, Ms. Koontz was chosen to sing a private concert for Mayor Edwin Lee in celebration of his daughter's engagement.
+Before moving back to her hometown of Cincinnati, Elizabeth was an active performer in the San Francisco Bay Area.
+Ms. Koontz was chosen to sing a private concert for the Late Mayor Edwin Lee in celebration of his daughter's engagement.
 Ms. Koontz was the featured performer at Bayview Opera House for several community events, and she was the soloist at the Wreaths Across America Ceremony at Presidio National Cemetery in honor of America's veterans.
 Ms. Koontz also sang with the Sacramento Philharmonic Orchestra with great acclaim under Maestro Michael Morgan as the Soprano Soloist in Beethoven’s Ninth Symphony.

-Ms. Koontz has a Master of Music in Voice from Indiana University, where she performed several roles with the Indiana University Opera Theater, including Tytania in A Midsummer Night's Dream, Pousette in Manon, and Fiakermilli in Arabella.
-She was a Young Artist with the Opera Theater of Saint Louis and Central City Opera in Colorado.
-Ms. Koontz made her opera debut as Anne Trulove in The Rake’s Progress with Bel Canto Northwest in Portland, Oregon.
+Ms. Koontz won First Place in the Metropolitan Opera National Council Audition Ohio/Indiana/Kentucky Regionals in 2008 and 2009.
+She was in the Young Artist Program of Opera Theater of Saint Louis in 2008 and Central City Opera in Colorado in 2007.
+Elizabeth has a Master of Music in Voice from Indiana University, where she performed several roles with the Indiana University Opera Theater, including Tytania in A Midsummer Night's Dream, Pousette in Manon, and Fiakermilli in Arabella.
+Ms. Koontz made her opera debut as Anne Trulove in The Rake’s Progress with Bel Canto Northwest in Portland, Oregon in 2003.